bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Well, I think it's just a reference to the color scheme - Red, Green, Blue.
 But it doesn't actually mean anything in the context that we're going to talk about it.
 It's just the letters.

-Ruben Somsen: 00:02:59

-Yeah.
-And I think it's because...

-Sjors Provoost: 00:03:00

 Unless they made it a backronym, I don't know.

 Ruben Somsen: 00:03:02

-...no, no, I don't think there's an acronym.
+No, no, I don't think there's an acronym.
 It's referring to colored coins, right?
 So the colored coin idea of having other coins on the Bitcoin blockchain, the word color, RGB, that's how it's connected.